nmarian85/cloudera.cloud/README.md

 - **devo2-modules SoFa repo**: Merge your branch to the `develop` branch.

 ## Allow the jumphost role admin access to the EKS CP for CDE or CML
+  - **devo2 IaC repo**: Re-run the DEVO2 TF code for enabling https access to the EKS Control Plane.
+Since no changes were performed in this repo then you need to do some dummy change (e.g. a comment) in one of the files of the repo in order to be able to issue a merge request.
   - SSH to the jumphost
   - Export the variables
   ```bash